ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ## Main Factors of Scale - DLT

-As the blockchain projects grows, there are several key values which will continue to expand - some in a linear fashion with time and others through participation and use.
+As the blockchain projects grow, there are several key values which will continue to expand - some in a linear fashion with time and others through participation and use.
 Some fields, such as Block Height numbers, possible Wallet Addresses, block checksums, WalletState checksums, are large enough to never be a problem.
 For example, the current addressing scheme uses 360 significant bits for each address.
 It is essentially impossible to exhaust this space even with many decades of operation.

 The problematic values for scaling the technology, and their reasons are listed below: